-During annual budget consultations, more than a thousand residents have been consulted on the top priorities for our city.
+Through annual budget consultations, thousands of residents have been consulted on the top priorities for our city.
 Job creation was the number one priority and the Port of Sydney was widely viewed, by a majority of residents, as important to economic growth.

 As Mayor, Cecil Clarke will continue to reach out and build the bridges to a new, stronger economy for the Cape Breton Regional Municipality.